 Check that all oil holes are clean and fully open.
-GRIT is the greatest enemy of bearings, however precisely manufactured.
+Grit is the greatest enemy of bearings, however precisely manufactured.
 Hence, all surfaces must be perfectly clean and lightly oiled prior to assembly.
 Remove any burrs or sharp corners which prevent the perfect fitting of these precision bearings.
 Using a torque wrench, tighten cap bolts as follows:

-Thread Size: 5/8" - 18UNC Tightening Torque: 125-135 Ft.
-Lb.
+Thread Size: 5/8" - 18UNC Tightening Torque: 125-135 ft/lbs.

 Specified torque, applied to clean, well oiled threads and bearing faces, will create tensile stresses in the cap bolts from 90,000 to 110,000 psi, approx. and will provide correct initial tension.
-Aurora Pump, Aplex Series pumps use high strength cap bolts suitable for these initial loadings, maintained by hardened spring lockwashers.
+Myers Aplex Series pumps use high strength cap bolts suitable for these initial loadings, maintained by safety wire to keep the required tightness.

-After all rods and caps are secured, slowly turn the crankshaft to be sure no bearings is in a bind.
+After all rods and caps are secured, slowly turn the crankshaft to be sure no bearings are in a bind.

-Using a flashlight, examine the location of each connecting rod (eye end) within its crosshead.
+Examine the location of each connecting rod (eye end) within its crosshead.
 Rods must not touch any crosshead boss or skirt.